techwritex/aws_docs_en/index.md

 # tags:
 sidebar: general_sidebar
 permalink: index.html
-summary: "This how-to based on the Amazon Redshift Getting Started Guide."
+summary: "The following tutorials present complete end-to-end procedures for data warehousing on AWS."
 ---

 ## The task

-To create a how-to for developers about Data Warehouse deployment on AWS infrastructure.
+To create tutorials for developers about Data Warehouse deployment on AWS infrastructure.

 ## Stages of the document development process

 1. Learn AWS documentation about Redshift, IAM, S3.
-2. Create, configure and secure an Amazon Redshift cluster.
+2. Create a user and a role to work with an Amazon Redshift cluster.
+3. Create, configure and secure the cluster.
 4. Load sample data to the cluster and analyze the data.
 5. Design a document as a static site.